wonsunahn-autograder/CS1632_Fall2019/exercises/5/README.md

 ```
 int t = Verify.getInt(0, 3);
 ```
-* Do the above only when a commandline argument "test" is passed to program.
+* Invoke Verify instead of Scanner only when a commandline argument "test" is passed to program.
 The "test" argument will put the program in test mode and not in play mode.
-You can see "test" is already configured as the commandline argument in the target.args entry in [DrunkCarnivalShooter/Rand.jpf](Rand.jpf)), which is the JPF configuration file use when runJPF.bat is invoked.
+You can see "test" is already configured as the commandline argument in the target.args entry in [Rand.jpf](DrunkCarnivalShooter/Rand.jpf)), which is the JPF configuration file use when runJPF.bat is invoked.

 The above will direct JPF to generate 4 states each where aimedTargetNum is set to 0, 1, 2, or 3 respectively.
 Then it will systematically explore each state.
 If you wish, you can test a larger set of numbers beyond 0-3.
 You can even test strings.
 It is just going to generate more states and take longer (the flipside being you will be able to model check your program against a larger set of inputs).